EmiRoberti77/async_express_server/README.md

 # Job Status API

-This is a simple Express + TypeScript server that simulates long-running background jobs.
+This is a Express + TypeScript server that simulates long-running background jobs.
 Clients can submit a job, and then poll the status endpoint to get updates on progress or completion.

 ---